studio-b12/mp4/README.md

 ## Warning

 Some boxes can have multiple formats (ctts, elst, tkhd, ...).
-Only the version 0 of those boxes in currently decoded.
+Only the version 0 of those boxes is currently decoded (see #7).
-Version 1 will be supported, and this will break a few things (e.g. some uint32 attributes will be transformed into uint64).
+Version 1 will be supported, and this will break a few things (e.g. some uint32 attributes will switch to uint64).

 ## CLI